pulp-platform/redmule/README.md

             (0b001     <<  7) | \
             (0b0101011 <<  0)   \n");
 ```

-The `sw/redmule_complex.c` provides an example of code for programming RedMulE through a dedicate ISA extension.
+The unified `sw/redmule.c` provides an example of code for programming RedMulE either through its memory-mapped interface or through a dedicate ISA extension.

 ### Getting Started
 The RedMulE repository offers support for different simulation targets.
 At the moment, the support is for Questasim (`vsim`) and Verilator (`verilator`).